Will the applications for D&I have to go through Merit Review?

 Do patients and stakeholders participate in the review process?

 Yes.
-The D&I merit review process includes patient, stakeholder, and scientific reviewers.
+The merit review process for implementation projects includes patient, stakeholder, and scientific reviewers.

 After the in-person meeting, PCORI program staff evaluate final merit review panel scores and comments, identify duplication or synergy among funded projects, and consider the fit of applications within the programmatic vision.